esonderegger/fecfile/README.md

 # fecfile
-a python parser for the .fec file format
+A python parser for the .fec file format

 This is a library for converting campaign finance filings stored in the .fec format into native python objects.
 It maps the comma/ASCII 28 delimited fields to canonical names based on the version the filing uses and then converts the values that are dates and numbers into the appropriate `int`, `float`, or `datetime` objects.